Deepanjali15/Portfolio/README.md

-Here is a **clean, professional, polished README.md** made exactly for your portfolio repo.
-Just **copy–paste** this into your README file on VS Code or GitHub.

----

 # 🌐 Personal Portfolio Website

 This repository contains my **Personal Portfolio Website**, created for **Assignment 1** of the Vault of Codes Internship Program.